|Introduction to Small Claims|

 - In Person.

-All Civil Units are open Monday through Friday from 8:00 a.m. to 4:00 p.m.
+All Civil Units are open Monday through Thursday from 8:00 AM to 3:00 PM, and 8:00 AM to Noon on Fridays.
 You may pick up a small claims forms packet by coming to the court.
 If you are filing a new Small Claims case, please arrive at the court no less than 30 minutes before closing.

 - List of Forms and Instructions - select "Small Claims" from the drop down menu and click the "See Forms" button (California Courts/Judicial Branch Website - Opens new window).